-***ESEA/ESSA Consolidated applications must be opened no later than September 15, 2018.
-A final submitted and approved application is due no later than October 31, 2018.
-Thanks!***
+ESEA/ESSA Consolidated applications must be opened in September each year.
+A final submitted and approved application in October each year.
+Final closeouts are due in November of each year.

 Newly authorized under subpart 1 of Title IV, Part A of the ESEA is the Student Support and Academic Enrichment (SSAE) program.
 The SSAE program is intended to improve students’ academic achievement by increasing the capacity of state education agencies, local education agencies, and local communities to provide all students with:

 - Improve school conditions for student learning, and safe & healthy students